wendong45/tic-tac-toe/README.md

 ===========================================================================
 DESCRIPTION:

-This sample uses HTML5, AngularJS, and Spring REST to implement a tic-tac-toe game
+This sample uses AngularJS and Spring REST to implement a tic-tac-toe game
 ===========================================================================
 BUILD REQUIREMENTS: